shedd/duckpan-vagrant/README.md

-DuckPAN (https://github.com/duckduckgo/p5-app-duckpan) is an application built to provide developers a testing environment for DuckDuckHack Instant Answers (http://duckduckhack.com).
+[DuckPAN](https://github.com/duckduckgo/p5-app-duckpan) is an application built to provide developers a testing environment for [DuckDuckHack Instant Answers](http://duckduckhack.com).
 It allows you to test instant answer triggers and preview their visual design and output.

 This project provides a Vagrant-based development setup for DuckPAN.